isabella232/office-developer-client-docs.de-DE/docs/visio/ref-function.md

 ---
 # <a name="ref-function"></a>REF Function

-Die REF-Funktion gibt den Fehlerwert #REF! zurück.
+Die REF-Funktion gibt den Fehlerwert #REF!.

 ## <a name="syntax"></a>Syntax